 “With overwhelming data supporting the fact that employees are the weakest link in privacy and security, companies can’t rely on haphazard, annual training to solve the problem,” said Steve Conrad, MediaPro’s founder and managing director.

 “Instead, they’ve got to look to make continuous improvements in cybersecurity knowledge and behavior.
 We’re pleased to see a general improvement in security and privacy awareness this year, but we have our work cut out for us moving forward.”

-Notable findings from this year’s report include:
+Notable findings from this year’s Information Security Awareness Survey include:

 - Nearly 20 percent of respondents scored low enough to warrant a “Risk” profile, up from 16 percent in 2016, by exhibiting behaviors that put their organizations at serious risk for a privacy or security incident

 - 30 percent of respondents were given a “Hero” profile, up from 19 percent in 2016.
 This is encouraging, as it indicates an improved knowledge of security and privacy best practices

 - 19 percent of respondents chose to take risky actions related to working remotely, such as connecting their work computer to an unsecured public Wi-Fi hotspot

 - 12 percent of respondents failed to recognize common signs of malware when presented with real-life examples, such as a sluggish computer or anti-virus software unexpectedly switching off

 - 24 percent of employees surveyed took potentially risky actions when presented with scenarios related to organizational physical security, such as letting strangers in without identification